elv3rs/fortuno/README.rst

 **Fortuno** (Fortran Unit Testing Objects) is a flexible & extensible, object-oriented unit testing framework designed for the Fortran programming language.
-It emphasizes ease of use by minimizing boiler plate code when writing tests while prioratizing modularity and extensibility.
+It emphasizes ease of use by minimizing boilerplate code when writing tests while prioritizing modularity and extensibility.
 Fortuno provides the essential building blocks to help developers create customized unit testing solutions.